Arturblum/ZionetReactCourse/State Inventory.md

 - **Cart badge count** — derived from `items.length` in `my-react-app/src/App.tsx`.
 - **Cart total** — derived from `items` in `my-react-app/src/cart/CartSidebar.tsx`.

+## Client/UI state (global app state via Zustand)

+- **Theme** (`theme: 'light' | 'dark'`) — **Client/UI state**
+  - Global UI preference stored in Zustand (persisted to `localStorage`) in `my-react-app/src/stores/theme.ts`.

 ## Conclusion

 The products list, pagination cursor, product detail, and all loading/error flags clearly belong in **TanStack Query** because they’re API-backed and benefit from caching and request lifecycle management.
-The cart sidebar open/close flag and cart contents make sense as **global client state** (Context/Zustand/Jotai) because multiple routes can add items and the header/sidebar can read it.
+The cart sidebar open/close flag and cart contents make sense as **global client state** because multiple routes can add items and the header/sidebar can read it, and theme is also a good global UI preference (especially when persisted).
 The contact form fields and contacts list are best kept as **local UI state** inside `CheckInForm` since they’re only used there and aren’t synced to a server.